-KEITH: The Senate is going to table it again, and they'll do it quickly.
+KEITH: The Senate's going to table it again, and they'll do it quickly.
 Pete Sessions is a Texas Republican in the House and he described what's coming.

-KEITH: Tonight, the president did speak with Congressional leaders but based on the readouts, they're having the same conversations they've been having where he says he won't negotiate and Republicans and the speaker say, but Obamacare's terrible, we have to do something about it, and the president says we'll talk later.
+KEITH: Tonight, the president did speak with congressional leaders but based on the readouts, they're having the same conversations they've been having where he says he won't negotiate and Republicans and the speaker say, but Obamacare is terrible, we have to do something about it, and the president says we'll talk later.
 The conversation lasted about 10 minutes with the speaker.
 No amazing breakthroughs.

 CORNISH: That's NPR's Tamara Keith.
 Tamara, thank you.